-Project HOPE, the global health education and humanitarian assistance organization, and the North Carolina GlaxoSmithKline Foundation, a nonprofit organization devoted to advancing science, health and education announced today the winners of the 2015 Dr. Charles A. Sanders and Project HOPE International Residency Scholarships.
-The prestigious and highly competitive scholarships offer medical residents and fellows studying at one of the four medical schools in the state of North Carolina the chance to practice medicine in a supervised capacity for one to two months at one of Project HOPE’s program sites in the developing world.
+Project HOPE, the global health education and humanitarian assistance organization, and the North Carolina GlaxoSmithKline Foundation, a nonprofit organization devoted to advancing science, health and education, announced the recipients of the 2016 Dr. Charles A. Sanders and Project HOPE International Residency Scholarships today.
+The prestigious and highly competitive scholarships offer medical residents and fellows studying at one of North Carolina’s four medical schools the chance to practice medicine in a supervised capacity for one to two months at one of Project HOPE’s program sites in the developing world.

 “Drs.
-Daramy and Patel-Nguyen were chosen as this year’s Sanders Scholars for their exceptional passions for global health.
+Aluri and Nadkarni were chosen as this year’s Sanders Scholars for their exceptional passion for global health.
 They have both demonstrated a commitment to pursuing careers that will help vulnerable populations in the world gain access to affordable, quality health care,” said Andrea Dunne-Sosa, Project HOPE’s Director of Volunteer Programs.
 “We are confident that their experiences as Sanders Scholars will make them better, more globally conscious physicians.”

 The Sanders scholarship program is intended to expose young physicians from North Carolina to the specific challenges of practicing medicine in a low-resource setting.
 One goal of the scholarship program is to inspire the scholars to use the knowledge and skills they gain through these experiences to help those in need in the developing world throughout their future careers.

-Resident physicians and fellows from the state of North Carolina will be invited to apply for next year’s Sanders scholarships in early 2016, with an application deadline of February 29, 2016.
-For more information about the Sanders Scholarship program, please visit:
+Resident physicians and fellows from the state of North Carolina will be invited to apply for next year’s Sanders scholarships in early 2017, with an application deadline of February 28, 2017.

 About Project HOPE